What Are Incoterms?

-Under FOB terms the seller bears all costs and risks up to the point the goods are loaded onboard the vessel.
+One of the most popular types of incoterms for importers from the Far East.
+Under FOB terms the seller bears all costs and risks up to the point the goods are loaded on board the vessel.
 The FOB contract requires a seller to deliver goods on board a vessel that is to be designated by the buyer in a manner customary at the particular port.
 In this case, the seller must also arrange for export clearance.

 CFR – Cost and Freight (named port of destination)